ontologyIndex is the

 property.

-You can use the function get_term_property
+You can use the function get_term_property to query the

-object, and retrieve a particular attribute
+ontology_index object, and retrieve a particular attribute

 for a single term.
 For instance: